Compare business credit cards with balance transfer facilities

 - Balance transfer rate.
 What interest rate applies to balance transfers, and is it an ongoing rate or an introductory rate?
 If it’s an introductory rate, how long does it last, and what rate does it revert to?

 - Balance transfer fee.
-Regardless of whether or not the card has a balance transfer promotion, there will likely be a balance transfer fee to consider.
+Whether the card has a promotional introductory rate or not, there will likely be a balance transfer fee to consider.
 This is typically 2–4% of the amount that you wish to transfer.
-You can use the balance transfer fee in conjunction with the rate to get a better idea of how much you’ll pay overall.
+Take both the balance transfer fee and the rate into account to get a better idea of how much you’ll pay overall.

 - Balance transfer limit.
 You’ll typically be able to transfer up to a maximum of 90% or 95% of your credit limit.
 This is known as the card’s balance transfer limit.
-The credit limit that you are offered will be tailored to your business, taking into account factors like turnover, credit record and how long the business has been trading.
+The credit limit that you are offered will be tailored to your business, taking into account factors like turnover, credit rating and years trading.

 Pros and cons of business balance transfer credit cards